pmohinder/platform-docs/02_Provisioning_EclecticIQ_ER_Server/Readme.md

     writing new private key to 'nginx/private.key'
     ```

-    In the syntax, \<IP address\> is the IP address of the system on which on to host the PolyLogyx server.
+    In the syntax, \<IP address\> is the IP address of the system on which on to host the EclecticIQ ER server.
 This will generate
     the certificate for osquery (used for provisioning clients) and place the certificate in the plgx-esp folder.

 5. Modify and save the docker-compose.yaml file.